5. Market Follower Strategy. It is only after reviewing the competitive landscape

 to finance its product development.
 Killing two birds with one stone, by 2023 it received

-another $12B from them to finance its commercial development.
-The tie-up allows it
+another $12B from them to finance its commercial development which enabled it

 at the same time to tap into Microsoft's customer base of 1.6B users and 2M businesses.